- What is a Periodical?

-"Periodicals" are publications that come out on a regular schedule (magazines, journals, newspapers).
-This guide covers both subscription periodicals free to you at ACC and periodicals freely available online.
+"Periodicals" are publications that are made available on a regular schedule (magazines, journals, newspapers).

-Where should you look if you are assigned to find articles from academic journals for an assignment?
+- Where should I look if I are assigned to find articles from academic journals for an assignment?

 ACC Library Services subscribes to many online academic journals restricted to use by ACC students and staff.
 If used from off-campus you will log in using your ACCeID.

 - Where should I look for scholarly articles outside of ACC Library Services' subscriptions?

 "Open access literature is digital, online, free of charge, and free of most copyright and licensing restrictions."
 From CreativeCommons.org:

 Creative Commons licensed research promotes access and re-use of scientific and scholarly research.
 This research is available online through open access journals and books.

 - Could you give me a good definition of Open Access?